elModo7/WindowsNightLight_CLI/README.md

 # 🕯 Windows Night Light CLI

-A command line tool to set Windows Night Light and/or change monitor brightness.
+A command line tool to enable/disable Windows Night Light, change its intensity and/or change your monitor brigthness.

 > ⭐ stars to the repo help improve my dev career!